iamsatyajit963/Learning-BigData-Technologies/Learning-Hbase/README.md

 | This mostly guarantees transaction integrity. | There is no transaction guaranty in HBase.|
 | This supports JOINs. | This does not support JOINs.|
 | This supports referential integrity. |There is no in-built support for referential integrity.|

+#### Why and how Column Based approach is the best choice
+Let's understand this by taking one example:

+If one row occupies a page, and we need all specific column such as _salary_ or _rate of interest_ from all the rows for some kind of analytics, each page containing the columns has to be brought in the memory;so this page in and page out will result in a lot of I/O, which may result prolonged processing time.

+In column-oriented databases, each column will be stored in pages.
+If we need to fetch a specific column, there will be less I/O as only the pages that contain the specified column needed t be brought in main memory and read, and we need not bring and read all the pages containing rows/records henceforth into the memory.
+That's why Column oriented approach.

+### Internal architecture of HBase
+HBase stores file using **LSM-tree**, which maintains data in two separate parts that are optimized for underlying storage.
+This type of data structure depends on two structures, a current and smaller one in memory and a bigger one on the persistent disk, and once the part in memory becomes bigger than a certain limit, it is merged with the bigger structure that is stored on the disk using a merge sort algorithm and a new in-memory tree is created for newer insert requests.
+It transforms random data access into sequential data access, which improves read performance, and merging is a background process, which does not affect the foreground processing.